 Horace, what is your reaction to all of this and your thoughts on what Lieutenant Governor Patrick said?

-Well, by the way, and they also had bad news as it relates to Obamacare and its funding, uh, also another court decision from earlier this week.
+Well, by the way, and they also had bad news as it relates to Obamacare and its funding.

-The problem is as it works its way through the court, it takes a long time.
+Problem is, as it works its way through the court, it takes a long time.

-Uh so I go on what Lieutenant Governor Patrick went on to say, said, So Obama, so Barack Obama, schools don't knuckle down to force girls showering with boys and force eight-year-old girls to endure boys coming into their bathroom, he's taking money from the poorest of the poor.
+He said, so Obama, so Barack Obama, schools don't knuckle down to force girls showering with boys and force eight-year-old girls to endure boys coming into their bathroom.

-The President of the United States will be ending the free breakfast, the free lunch program.
+The president of the United States will be ending the free breakfast, the free lunch program.

 That's what he's saying.

-Now that's a pretty strong powerful point, but it's true.
+Now, that's a pretty strong, powerful point, but it's true.

 Brian Claypool.

-Well, yeah, I don't I don't think it is true, and I think we need to look back at what who's who who who created this problem that we have.
+And I think we need to look back at who created this problem that we have.

-It wasn't President Obama, it was Governor McCreary in North Carolina.
+It was Governor McCrory in North Carolina.

 Okay.

-The Justice Department that now has taken how long to look into Hillary Clinton's email server scandal comes out a week later when this issue comes up in North Carolina, and what do we find out?
+The Justice Department that now has taken how long to look into Hillary Clinton's email server scandal comes out a week later when this issue comes up in North Carolina.

 Oh, all of a sudden, this is now a new civil right that people that are biologically men and boys now have the right to shower and use the girl facilities if they say they identify gender-wise with girls.

-Because there's no better time than now to be teaching tolerance to young people, not exclusion, given what's been happening in our country.
+Because there's no better time than now to be teaching tolerance to young people.

-When I went to high school, when I went to high school, we used to shower, you know, the way they had showers set up is you know, it's just one huge shower.
+So when I went to high school, when I went to high school, we used to shower.

-Everybody lines up, and I always thought it was weird.
+And I always thought it was weird.

-I'm not showering with those people.
+I said, I'm not showering with those people.

 And that's what I said.

-And finally they just realized I was a pretty good athlete.
+And finally, they just realized I was a pretty good athlete.

-I was a varsity athlete, they left me alone.
+I was a varsity athlete.

-But they did harass some kids that they had to take a shower with all the other boys after after Jim.
+But they did harass some kids that they had to take a shower with all the other boys after Jim.

 And I'm just like, I'm not doing that.